metaleap/gerbil-lsp/lsp/notes.md

 **All of the above means that _neither_ `lsp` _nor_ `ide` has to implement and maintain a file-watcher!** Such a responsibility, complexity and resource mgmt should be outside of both (imho), whether that's LSP clients / editors (they do that already) or any other `ide` consumers.

-# 2. Actual Language Intel
+# 2. MVP language intel

 **These features are "sorted in order of dev dependency"** such that work on later ones will most-likely _substantially_ benefit from / build upon / reuse / leverage work already done for earlier ones.